Last Updated January 23, 2021

 Take it from cooks and customers, the best cast iron wok out there is the Lodge P14W3 Pro-Logic Cast Iron Wok.
 You’ll get the best of both worlds with its round-bottomed interior mounted on a thick, flat base that allows for efficient heat distribution, even on an electric stovetop.

 Weighing just short of 12 lbs., this is a sturdy, solid wok.
 The porous cast iron material holds its seasoning well, preventing food from sticking.
-Your food will have a slightly crispy texture when cooked in the Pro-Logic Cast Iron Wok.
+Your food will have a slightly crispy texture when cooked in this.

-The Pro-Logic Cast Iron Wok has two side handles rather than one long-armed handle.
-When moving the wok, you may wish to cover each handle with a heat-resistant silicone cover such as the Lodge Hot Handle Holder, but oven mitts will work, too.
+The Pro-Logic Cast Iron Wok has a two-sided rather than one long-armed handle.
+When moving it, you may wish to cover each with a heat-resistant silicone cover such as the Lodge Hot Handle Holder, but oven mitts will work, too.

-The Aroma Housewares AEW-306 5-Quart Electric Wok is a bit different than the other woks we have discussed so far.
-Its nonstick coating is more like that of a Teflon pan than a traditional wok, which means the Aroma Electric Wok is dishwasher safe (just remove the detachable electric base first).
+The Aroma Housewares AEW-306 5-Quart Electric Wok is a bit different than the others we have discussed so far.
+Its nonstick coating is similar to that of a Teflon pan than a classic wok, which means the Aroma Electric Wok is dishwasher safe (just remove the detachable base first).

 Note that its nonstick coating can be damaged by metal utensils.
 Opt for wood or silicon tools instead.

 Carbon steel is recognized as one of the best materials because of its durability, thermal conduction and manageable weight.
 That’s why we had to go with the Made In Blue Carbon Steel Wok as our top recommendation.

 The Made In Wok consistently delivers excellent results, making it a sure thing when you want a great meal.
 Try seasoning the pan with grapeseed oil or avocado oil for the best nonstick effect.